Fish Eaters: The Whys and Hows of Traditional Catholicism

 Or, for something edible, try making snowflakes by folding large, thin tortillas in the same way you'd fold paper to make paper snowflakes.
 Then make your cuts, spread the tortillas out on a baking sheet, brush with melted butter, top with sanding sugar, and bake at 400F for 7-10 minutes or so until crisped.

 The little town of Torre Annunziata sits at the bottom of Mt.
 Vesuvius, just outside of Naples.
-Its location has given it a tumultuous past, having been destroyed by the eruption that took out Pompeii and Herculaneium in A.D.
-69. Then came the Saracen pirates who, for hundreds of years, invaded European coasts and enslaved Christians, causing the people of Torre Annunziata to build great towers so they could look out to the sea and prepare if they saw them coming (these towers give the town its name).
+Its location has given it a tumultuous past; it was destroyed by the eruption that took out Pompeii and Herculaneium in A.D.
+69. Then came the Saracens -- the Muslim pirates who, for hundreds of years, invaded European coasts and enslaved Christians, causing the people of Torre Annunziata to build great towers so they could look out to the sea and prepare if they saw them coming (these towers give the town its name).
 But something wonderful happened to the place on the Feast of Our Lady of Snows in 1354: fishermen found a trunk floating in the sea, near "the Rock of Rovigliano" -- a very tiny rocky island where, over the years, a temple to Hercules and then a Cistercian monastery once stood.
 When they opened it, they found a beautiful icon of Our Lady holding Christ in her left arm.
 They took the icon to their local church and named it after Our Lady of the Snows (Madonna delle Nevi).
 Then, in 1794, Mt.
 Vesuvius got angry again.
 The people swarmed to the church and prayed.
 As they did, a great explosion was heard, and the glass that covered the icon was shattered.
 But the people saw the Virgin's eyes move toward her Son.
 They began to yell out "Grace!
 Grace!" -- and the eruption stopped.
 Their town was spared.
 In October 22, 1822, Vesuvius once again awoke, and the people quickly organized a procession in the spirit of penance.
 The priest in charge asked the people to invoke Our Lady, and just as they did, a ray of sunlight fell on the icon's face, and the eruption stopped.
 Now, every year on that date, the people of Torre Annunziata celebrate Our Lady of the Snows.

 In Adro, Brescia, Lombardy, Italy is a little oratory built in honor of Our Lady of the Snows after the Blessed Virgin appeared to a deaf-mute on July 8, 1519.
 As she almost always does, she preached repentance, telling him to tell the people of Adro to mend their ways, stop blaspheming God, and to sanctify the feasts.
 Then, by the power of God, she cured the boy, allowing him to hear and speak.
 She gave him a stone and told him it will change colors from time to time, thereby giving credence to his warnings.
 I want to know more about this rock, but am having trouble finding information, alas.